 Steam cleaning the oven is an excellent way to get your oven clean and it doesn’t take a whole lot of time and elbow grease.
 Plus you don’t have to spend money on expensive chemicals that can be harmful to your overall health.

-Is Steam clean the same as self-cleaning oven?
+Is Steam clean the same as a self-cleaning oven?

-Steam clean and self-clean are different features on an oven.
+Steam clean and self-clean is different features of an oven.
 Self-clean ovens use only heat to burn off food particles whereas self-steam ovens use water to soften the grime and grease with steam.
-Steaming is much faster than a regular self-clean oven cycle and only takes about 30 minutes, unless you are using the ammonia method where the solution sits in the oven overnight.
+Steaming is much faster than a regular self-clean oven cycle and only takes about 30 minutes, unless you are needing the ammonia method where the solution sits in the oven overnight.

 - How To Clean A Self Cleaning Oven Without Using The Self Cleaning Feature